SPP-21 Subdivision and Project Management Issues

 Full marking required before Plan lodgement at Landgate (reference marks must be safe from disturbance).
 Limited marking or deferred referencing options are available*

-Lot detail not required in field book
+Lot detail not required in field record

 Non-standard marking included on Survey Sheet/s added to Plan

 Non-standard marking included on Plan prior to lodgement

 Plan ‘Survey Sheets’ and eFB required following final control survey and marking